Livestock Farmers Warn Of Increase In Lumpy Skin Infection Among Animals In KP - UrduPoint

 Livestock Farmers Warn Of Increase In Lumpy Skin Infection Among Animals In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 3rd Aug, 2022 ) :President Livestock Farmers Association Khyber Pakhtunkhwa, Asif Awan has warned that the prevailing lumpy skin disease is spreading alarmingly and affecting large number of animals in the province.
+PESHAWAR, (UrduPoint / Pakistan Point News - 4th Aug, 2022 ) :President Livestock Farmers Association Khyber Pakhtunkhwa, Asif Awan has warned that the prevailing lumpy skin disease is spreading very fast, affecting large number of animals in the province.

 In a press statement issued here on Wednesday, Asif Awan stressed the need for declaring emergency in the province for treatment and protection of livestock from the outbreak of viral infection.